 About our project

-At YMCA Exeter, our city-centre allotment provides young people with the mental space to reflect and learn about themselves, build a peer-based supportive and positive community, and greatly improve their physical health, general wellbeing and mental health.
-In particular, we find that young people are much more likely to open up about themselves when working alongside their mentor and peers than a very formal desk-based mentoring session.
+At YMCA Exeter, we are curating spaces to grow and make.
+This is often a communal process but has huge individual benefits.
+Our gardens and woodwork sessions provide young people with the mental space to reflect and learn about themselves, build a peer-based supportive and positive community, and greatly improve their physical health, general wellbeing and mental health.
+We find that young people are much more likely to open up about themselves when working alongside their mentor and peers in this way, rather than in a formal desk-based mentoring session.

 - address inequalities,

 - improve health and wellbeing,

 “It’s been great working with Sam in the garden.
 I’m trying to get back into work and helping in the garden is teaching me new skills.
 Being outside in nature is also good for the mood and good for health.”